tutannnn/vite-fastapi-starter/README.md

 # vite-fastapi-starter

-Full-stack too app to use as a template for projects using Python, FastAPI, SQLAlchemy, Typescript, React, Vite, Tailwind, and a PostgreSQL database!
+A full-stack todo app you can use as a template for projects using Python, FastAPI, SQLAlchemy, Typescript, React, Vite, Tailwind, and PostgreSQL!

 ---